Krazalm/MonopolyGoBotCustomedited/README.md

 python main.py
 ```
 Toggle Bot:
-Press the toggle key (default: F2) to start or stop the bot.
+Press the toggle key (F2) to start or stop the bot.

 ## Configuration
 DELAY: The delay (in seconds) between bot cycles.